top of page

 Panel Panel Session Topic:

-A delicate examination of choice, control, and commercial tension in NDIS-supported housing
+An examination of choice, control, and commercial tension in NDIS-supported housing

 While these supports are designed to operate in the best interest of participants, tensions can arise when provider interests diverge—particularly where financial incentives and regulatory structures intersect.